Podcast: Play in new window | Download

 - Know how to engage motivation & boredom.

-- Know how to address the S question.
+- Have a plan to address the S question.

 - Know how to deal with pressure cooker days.